cucumber/docs/content/docs/gherkin/reference.md

     When I try to post to "Expensive Therapy"
     Then I should see "Your article was published."
 ```

+You can only have one set of `Background` steps at the `Feature` level.
+If you need different `Background` steps for different scenarios, you have a couple of options:

+- Split the scenarios up into different feature files
+- If it makes sense, consider grouping the scenarios together by business rule using [the `Rule` keyword](#rule), and adding a different `Background` to each `Rule`

 For a less explicit alternative to `Background`, check out [conditional hooks](/docs/cucumber/api/#conditional-hooks).